-The Certificate in Genealogical Research course was introduced in 2010.
-This is undertaken over an 18 month period and requires successful completion of 8 components of work.
-Candidates must be financial members of the SAG when undertaking the course and it has been designed so that members who live outside of the Sydney area can participate.
+The course is undertaken over an 18 month period and requires successful completion of 8 components of work.
+Candidates must be financial members of the SAG when undertaking the course and it has been designed so that members who live outside of the Sydney area can participate in it.
 Good internet access is important as all work is despatched and received by email.

 Diploma in Family Historical Studies

 Completion of the Certificate in Genealogical Research course run by the SAG is required at a credit level of 75% or higher before application can be made to undertake the Diploma course.

 You can find out more about the current Regulations (effective 12 March 2014) by downloading a copy here

 Applications for admission to the Diploma course will be open until 31 March 2016 for those who successfully completed the Certificate coursre in 2014 or 2015.
 Complete the application form provided here and return it to the SAG together with a synopsis of your proposed thesis for approval.
 When this step has been completed a once-off fee of $660 (including GST) will be payable within one month.